Keith Hunter Jesperson: Victims

 Jesperson was arrested on 30 March 1995 for the murder of Julie Winningham, who was killed near Washougal, Washington.
 He had been questioned by police a week before, but they had no grounds to arrest him after he refused to talk.
 In the days following, Jesperson decided that he was certainly going to be arrested, and after two suicide attempts turned himself in hoping it would result in leniency during his sentencing.
 While in custody, Jesperson began revealing details of his killings and making claims of many others, most of which he later recanted.
 A few days before his arrest, he wrote a letter to his brother in which he confessed to having killed eight people over the course of five years.
 This led police agencies in several states to reopen old cases, many of which were found to be possible victims of Jesperson.

-Although Jesperson at one point claimed to have had as many as 160 victims, only the eight women killed in Washington, Oregon, California, Florida, Nebraska, and Wyoming have been confirmed.
+Although Jesperson at one point claimed to have had as many as 160 victims, only the eight women killed in the US-states of Washington, Oregon, California, Florida, Nebraska, and Wyoming have been confirmed.
 He is serving three consecutive life sentences at the Oregon State Penitentiary in Salem.
 In September 2009, Jesperson was indicted in Riverside County, California, on murder charges; he was extradited in December 2009.
 He was convicted of another murder and received a fourth life sentence in January 2010.

 Laverne Pavlinac

-Early in the investigation of Bennett's murder, Laverne Pavlinac read the news reports surrounding Bennett's death and saw it as an opportunity to force an end to the long-term abusive relationship she had been in with her live-in boyfriend, John Sosnovske.
+Early in the investigation of Bennett's murder, Laverne Pavlinac read the news reports surrounding Bennett's death, and saw it as an opportunity to force an end to the long-term abusive relationship she had been in with her live-in boyfriend, John Sosnovske.
 Pavlinac set up a meeting with investigators and gave a false confession, using the details she had read in the newspaper to give a detailed story of how Sosnovske forced her to help him rape, murder, and dispose of Bennett's body.
 Pavlinac and Sosnovske were both arrested on 5 March 1990 and both were convicted of the murder on 8 February 1991.
 To avoid the possibility of facing the death penalty, Sosnovske pleaded no contest.
-He was sentenced to life in prison while Pavlinac was sentenced to no less than ten years, much more than she had anticipated.
+He was sentenced to life in prison, while Pavlinac was sentenced to no less than ten years, much more than she had anticipated.
 Pavlinac soon admitted to making up her entire story, but her claims were ignored.

 On 7 January 1996, almost five years after their conviction, Pavlinac and Sosnovske were released from prison after Jesperson and his attorney offered his confession with convincing evidence of his guilt.
 He had given police officers the location of the victim's purse.
 The purse had not been found at the crime scene, and its location was considered information only the killer would know.